madhur/madhur.github.com/_posts/2020-02-15-must-have-java-code-analysis-tools-part3.markdown

 ## Running the PMD

 Instead of focusing on running with build process, I will focus on running it manually.
-Though it still can be integrated with build process and that remains the recommended apporach.
+Though it still can be integrated with build process and that remains the recommended approach.

 On MAC, it can be simply installed with command `brew install pmd`

-On other OS, installation instructures are given [here](https://pmd.github.io/latest/pmd_userdocs_installation.html)
+On other OS, installation instructions are given [here](https://pmd.github.io/latest/pmd_userdocs_installation.html)

 ### Configuring Rules